morganjunlin/mjl-portfolio/README.md

 # Portfolio
 > repository for Morgan's personal portfolio page

-Please direct your attention to the following URL: [https://morganjunlin.github.io/](https://morganjunlin.github.io/)
+My portfolio page can be found at the following URL: [https://morganjunlin.github.io/](https://morganjunlin.github.io/)